gletort/Oocytor/README.md

 ## Installation

+### Standard installation
+Oocytor is now installable via Fiji update sites.
+Go to `Help>Update`, then select `Manage Update Sites` Add the new update site `OocyteJ`, select `Apply` and restart Fiji.

+You can also download the source code and compile it directly.
+As a lot of Fiji plugins, it is organized as a `Maven` project.

+### Older versions
+To use a version of Oocytor anterior at version 1.0:

-A compiled version is available in this release as a `.jar` file called [`oocytor_0.0.jar`](./oocytor/ "File link").
+A compiled version is available in this release as a `.jar` file called [`oocytor_0.*.jar`](./oocytor/prev_release "File link").
 To install it, simply put this file in the `plugins` folder of ImageJ/Fiji and restart Fiji.
 You also need to put the neural networks for the segmentation in Fiji.
 For this, copy the `models` folder in the main Fiji directory (or insert it in the `models` folder of Fiji if it exists already).
 Oocytor uses other Fiji plugins which you may have to install if they are not already installed.
 See the following section.

-You can also download the source code and compile it directly.
-As a lot of Fiji plugins, it is organized as a `Maven` project.
+For the previous versions, you also need this dependency:
+* [CSBDeep_fiji](https://github.com/CSBDeep/CSBDeep_fiji#imagej-update-site "CSBDeep install"): this plugin is used in the segmentation part.
+To install it, add it in Fiji update sites (go to `Help>Update..`, clik on `Manage update sites`, look for `CSBDeep` and select it)

 ### Dependencies
 Oocytor uses the following Fiji plugins:
-* [CSBDeep_fiji](https://github.com/CSBDeep/CSBDeep_fiji#imagej-update-site "CSBDeep install"): this plugin is used in the segmentation part.
-To install it, add it in Fiji update sites (go to `Help>Update..`, clik on `Manage update sites`, look for `CSBDeep` and select it)
 * [FeatureJ](https://imagescience.org/meijering/software/featurej/ "FeatureJ website"): this plugin in the features part only.
 Add the `.jar` files given in FeatureJ website to the `plugins` folder of Fiji.

 ### Use